Your First Crochet Project Should Be a Single Crochet Scarf (Free Patterns!)

 When you force yourself to count, you start to understand what a stitch looks like, exactly when to turn, and how to keep every row the same length—no widening, no narrowing, no wonky edges.
 Consistent stitch counts are one of the biggest factors in keeping your crochet straight and evenly shaped, especially in beginner projects like scarves.

-Counting every row might feel annoying at first—you just want to keep going—but it’s worth it.
+Counting every row might feel annoying at first—you just want to keep going after all—but it’s worth it.
 Your edges will go from chaotic to crisp, and your tension will even out as your hands find their rhythm.

 Reading a Pattern